 Full-text Wichita Eagle articles are available through NewsBank.
 The text edition is available for articles from October 1984 to present.

 For intermediate-level students.
-Its resources for student reports and research include extensive, up-to-date articles; videos; interactive games; science projects; and Homework Help; plus Teacher Resources with lesson plans.
+Its resources for student reports and research include extensive, up-to-date articles; videos; interactive games; science projects; and Homework Help.
+Also includes Teacher Resources with lesson plans.
 Kids can explore age-appropriate subjects while developing online research skills with a trusted source.

 Provides trustworthy, kid-friendly reference specifically for elementary grades.
 Includes illustrated articles, videos, interactives, Fun Facts, and more.
 The Teacher Support section includes printable handouts, class forms, graphic organizers, and more.